zoljann/FIT-Programming-II-Exams/README.md

 # Object oriented programming

-Concepts of oop and finished exams that we do on college.
+Concepts of oop and finished exams that we do on college. <br>

+- Constructors, destructors, operators, regex, exceptions, thread, virtual classes, generic classes.